alex-wap/alex-wap.github.io/_posts/2017-02-24-microsoft-campus.md

 ### Building 83

 Cafe 83 is located in Microsoft Building 83 (surprise!).
-It was originally owned by Safeco and it is super modern design.
-Fancy chairs and glass conference rooms that hover over the 4 story atrium.
+It was originally owned by Safeco and it has a super modern design.
+Fancy chairs and glass conference rooms that hover over the four story atrium.

 ![building 83]({{ site.url }}/assets/images/2-24-17/83.jpg){: .img-responsive }